 Cochlear Brings Leading Hearing Technology to Android Smartphone Users

-Jan Janssen, Chief Technology Officer, Cochlear explained that since the Nucleus 7 Sound Processor was first launched in 2017 as the world's first Made for iPhone cochlear implant sound processor1***, Cochlear has been working to extend the benefits of its industry leading technology to Android smartphone users, and bring new features to existing users.
+Since the Nucleus 7 Sound Processor was first launched in 2017 as the world’s first Made for iPhone cochlear implant sound processor**, Cochlear has been working to extend the benefits of its industry-leading technology to Android smartphone users.1

-Along with the release of the Nucleus Smart App for Android, Cochlear has added a first-of-its kind control feature called ForwardFocus.
-This user-activated control feature allows the wearer to hear better in challenging listening environments such as a busy restaurant.
-When switched on, ForwardFocus reduces distracting noise coming from behind a person so they can more easily enjoy a face-to-face conversation2.
+Along with the release of the Nucleus Smart App for Android, Cochlear has also added a first-of-its-kind control feature called ForwardFocus*** available to compatible smartphone users of the app.
+The user-activated control feature allows the wearer to hear better in a challenging listening environment such as a noisy restaurant.
+When switched on, the ForwardFocus feature reduces distracting noise coming from behind a person so they can more easily enjoy a face-to-face conversation.2

-The Nucleus 7 Sound Processor is now available for the first time to people with a Nucleus 24 Series Implant6.
-This means thousands more people from all over the world living with disabling hearing loss will be able to choose a Nucleus 7 Sound Processor for the first time.
+In addition to the new connectivity and performance features, the Nucleus 7 Sound Processor will be available for the first time to people with a Nucleus 24 Series Implant (CI24R/CI24M).3 This means thousands more people from all over the world living with disabling hearing loss will be able to experience the innovative Nucleus 7 Sound Processor technology for the first time.